 I often see skin issues like itching, redness, allergies, eczema, yeast infections, autoimmune diseases and so on develop or get worse in dogs who’ve recently been vaccinated (or re-vaccinated).

-If you vaccinate your dog and then notice symptoms develop or worsen in the weeks or months afterward, it’s highly likely that the vaccine has damaged your dog’s immune system.
+If you vaccinate your dog and you then notice symptoms like listed develop or worsen in the weeks or months afterwards, it’s highly likely that the vaccine has damaged your dog’s immune system.
 It’s not usually acute; it’s a delayed adverse reaction.
 Your dog’s body, and particularly her immune system, is very complex and sensitive.
 It’s evolved to be able to react to pathogens in such a way that most dogs in a population survive even dangerous, deadly diseases like parvovirus.